VivianaRiveraEstay/metacommunity_asymmetry_pld_model/README.md

 The code is associated with the manuscript:

 **Rivera-Estay et al.**
-*Asymmetric dispersal shapes spatial structure and dynamical regimes in predator–prey metacommunities*
+*Dispersal asymmetry and dispersal distance shape dynamics and extinction risk in predator–prey metacommunities*
 Submitted to *Journal of Mathematical Biology*.

 ## Description